psychopy/psychopy/docs/source/tutorials/addCustomModules.rst

 An alternative is to add a file into the site-packages folder of your application.
 This file should be pure text and have the extension .pth to indicate to Python that it adds to the path.

-On win32 the site-packages folder will be something like `C:/Program Files/PsychoPy2/lib/site-packages`
+On win32 the site-packages folder will be something like:

+    C:/Program Files/PsychoPy2/lib/site-packages

 On macOS you need to right-click the application icon, select 'Show Package Contents' and then navigate down to Contents/Resources/lib/pythonX.X.
 Put your .pth file here, next to the various libraries.